LOADING

 How to start your implant journey

-Contact us via this website to arrange an implant pre-assessment appointment or give us a call on 01749678040.
-Pre-assessment appointments are usually undertaken by either Dr Ryan Hughes or Dr Ewan Davidson but if you have a particular preference for who you would like to see, please do let us know.
+Alternatively give us a call on 01749678040 during working hours.
+Pre-assessment appointments are usually undertaken by Dr Ryan Hughes but if you have a particular preference for who you would like to see, please do let us know.